MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/faq.md

 ## Component changes are not reflected after the updated solution import?

-Update the control version (minor) in control manifest. eg. 1.0.0 to 1.0.1.
+Update the control version (minor or patch) in control manifest. eg. 1.0.0 to 1.0.1.
 Every update in the control needs a control version bump to be reflected on the CDS server.

+Please note that incrementing the major version number (eg 1.0 to 2.0) is not supported as an upgrade; a new solution must be created if you wish to increment the major version number.

 ## What are the things to be considered from a performance perspective?